Online Learning: A Modern Introduction Using Convex Optimization: Strong Convexity and Online Subgradient Descent

-In words, the definition above tells us that a strongly convex function can be lower bounded by a quadratic, where the linear term is the usual one constructed through the subgradient, and the quadratic term depends on the strong convexity.
-Hence, we have a tighter lower bound to the function w.r.t. simply using convexity.
-This is what we would expect using a Taylor expansion on a twice-differentiable convex function and lower bounding the smallest eigenvalue of the Hessian.
-Indeed, we have the following Theorem. \begin{theorem}[{\citep[Lemma 14]{Shalev-Shwartz07}}] Let $V\subseteq \R^d$ convex and $f:V\rightarrow \R$ twice differentiable.
-Then, a sufficient condition for $\mu$-strong convexity in $V$ w.r.t. $\|\cdot\|$ is that for all $\bx,\by$ we have $\langle \nabla^2 f(\bx)\by,\by\rangle \geq \mu \|\by\|^2$, where $\nabla^2 f(\bx)$ is the Hessian matrix of $f$ at $\bx$. \end{theorem}
+In words, the lemma above tells us that a strongly convex function can be lower bounded by a quadratic, where the linear term is the usual one constructed through the subgradient, and the quadratic term depends on the strong convexity.
+Hence, we have a tighter lower bound to the function than the one obtained by using convexity alone.
+This is what we would expect using a Taylor expansion on a twice-differentiable convex function and lower-bounding the smallest eigenvalue of the Hessian.
+Indeed, we have the following theorem. \begin{theorem} Let $f:\R^d\to (-\infty,+\infty]$ be proper and convex. \begin{itemize} \item $f$ is $\lambda$-strongly convex with respect to $\|\cdot\|$ in $ \dom \partial f$ iff

+\item Let $\bx,\by \in \dom f$.
+If $f$ is continuously twice differentiable on an open set containing the segment between $\by$ and $\bx$, and it holds that